 But before you plan to shred, you must know how to use your machine to get the job done without any problems.

-Here are a few steps to follow when you begin with the wood chipping process…
+Here are a few steps to follow when you begin the wood-chipping process…

-Step 2- Adjust the chip deflector and chip chute that allows in controlling the direction and distance in which chips are thrown
+Step 2- Adjust the chip deflector and chip chute that allows for controlling the direction and distance in which chips are thrown

 Step 3- Start by feeding the blunt end of the material you are chipping and consider adding some dry and green limbs for moisture and easy chipping